-PRSYM—In recent years, the medical community has started to focus on three important and inter-related topics with wide-ranging effects on patient health and care: diversity, equity and inclusion.
-At the virtual 2021 Pediatric Rheumatology Symposium (PRSYM), a series of thoughtful speakers discussed this topic in earnest and helped provide the rationale and blueprint for better understanding these critical concepts.
+PRSYM—In recent years, the medical community has started to focus on three important and interrelated topics with wide-ranging effects on patient health and care: diversity, equity and inclusion.
+At the virtual 2021 Pediatric Rheumatology Symposium (PRSYM), a series of thoughtful speakers discussed this topic in earnest and helped provide a rationale and blueprint for better understanding these critical concepts.

 You Might Also Like

 Explore This IssueSeptember 2021

 Tamar Rubinstein, MD, MS, pediatric rheumatologist at the Children’s Hospital at Montefiore and an assistant professor of pediatrics at Albert Einstein College of Medicine, the Bronx, N.Y., began the session by discussing health and healthcare disparities in pediatric rheumatology.

 Dr. Rubinstein noted the term health disparity entered the lexicon of physicians in the 1990s and was meant to describe health differences that correlate with social, economic and/or environmental disadvantage.
 In essence, health disparities are the observed consequences faced by groups of people who have encountered systemic obstacles, such as financial instability, poor access to care and discrimination.

 A growing body of evidence indicates that access to care, disease severity, morbidity and mortality, quality of life and mental health issues are among the outcomes that differ substantially between white patients and those of minority ethnic groups: Dr. Rubinstein noted that Black youth with juvenile idiopathic arthritis (JIA) are more likely to have joint damage, worse disease activity and worse disease-related pain than white youth with the same condition.1,2 Lupus is the fifth leading cause of death among Black adolescents and young-adult Black women in the U.S.3